Te He Querido, Te He Llorado: Composition

 "Te He Querido, Te He Llorado" was written by Ivy Queen herself.
 The song was produced for Luny Tunes' reggaeton compilation album Mas Flow 2 (2005).
 It was later included on Queen's fifth studio album Flashback (2005).
 The song is a blend of reggaetón and bachata music known as bachaton or bachateo, a musical movement in the Dominican Republic and Puerto Rico which combines bachata melodies and reggaeton style beats, lyrics, rapping, and disc jockeying.
 Ivy Queen uses "bachata's signature guitar sound" and "slower more romantic rhythm" while incorporating "bachata's exaggerated emotional singing style" in this song as well as in "La Mala".
 Lyrically, the song calls for violence and revenge over a former lover.
 It "evokes the story of Lupe's "Amor Gitano".
 It begins with Queen "declaring her unwavering love for her partner," later describing him as a "liar, cheater, and abused who made her suffer."
 Queen threatens her former lover with a dagger, threatening to kill him with it, telling of the horrible life that awaits him.
 Queen "reverses the typical bolero structure by actively rejecting the assumption that her role as the woman is to suffer, instead imagining that she would inflict particularly violent forms of suffering on her former male lover".
 It features major key tonality, simple harmonic progressions, "angry-romantic" lyrics, Puerto Rican and Caribbean roots and Afro-Latin as well as Caribbean influences according to the Music Genome Project.

+Release and chart performance

+"Te He Querido, Te He Llorado" was released in late 2005 by Univision.
+It became a commercial success on the Billboard charts, reaching the Top 10 of two of them and becoming one of the recognized reggaetón songs in the music industry.
+On the Billboard Hot Latin Songs chart, the song debuted at No. 38 for the week of December 3, 2005 and peaked at No. 10 for the week of February 4, 2006.
+The song occupying the ninth spot was "Cuéntale" also by Ivy Queen which ultimately reached No. 3 on the chart.
+On the Billboard Latin Pop Airplay chart, the song debuted at No. 38 on the week of December 3, 2005 being the only other debut that week behind "Yo Voy" by Zion & Lennox featuring Daddy Yankee at No. 37 and peaked at No. 26 on the week of January 7, 2006.

+Critical reception

 According to Jesus Trivino of Latina magazine, "Te He Querido, Te He Llorado" is the best song released by Queen during "Reggaetón's Golden Era" which lasted from 2003 until 2007.

-Reception and legacy

-According to another editor for Latina magazine, Rocsi Diaz, the song speaks of "the ultimate form of karma".
+Another editor for Latina, Rocsi Diaz, the song speaks of "the ultimate form of karma".
 According to the Dominican Times, the song "will wake the pain of those whom have loved without being loved back".
 In 2022, Rolling Stone listed the song at number 36 on its list of the 100 Greatest Reggaeton Songs of All Time.

-Release and chart performance

-"Te He Querido, Te He Llorado" was released in late 2005 by Univision.
-It became a commercial success on the Billboard charts, reaching the Top 10 of two of them and becoming one of the recognized reggaetón songs in the music industry.
-On the Billboard Hot Latin Songs chart, the song debuted at #38 for the week of December 3, 2005 and peaked at #10 for the week of February 4, 2006.
-The song occupying the ninth spot was "Cuéntale" also by Ivy Queen which ultimately reached #3 on the chart.
-On the Billboard Latin Pop Airplay chart, the song debuted at #38 on the week of December 3, 2005 being the only other debut that week behind "Yo Voy" by Zion & Lennox featuring Daddy Yankee at #37 and peaked at #26 on the week of January 7, 2006.